testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   stickySlide: "left 40%"
 }

-As with REST and GraphQL, webtau console output captures all the actions that happen, and how much time each action took:
+As with REST and GraphQL, WebTau console output captures all the actions that happen, and how much time each action took:

 :include-cli-output: webtau-browser-basics/out.txt {